e-stoddard/CIS-106-Eric-Stoddard/README.md

 ## Assignment 5

 In this assignment I learned how to use functions within a program.
 For activity 1 I used Flowgorithm to create the program and generate the corresponding pseudocode and Python code.
 This was helpful for me to see how each fucntion should be placed within the program.
 I chose to do an activity I have done before without the use of functions to see the difference they would make.

+## Assignment 6

+In this assignment I became much more comfortable using functions within my programs.
+I was able to code two programs in Python using functions without the help of Flowgorithm or any other resources.
+It also took me much less time than the programs I created in the previous assignment.
+Being comfortable using functions will definitly help me moving forward as I intend to use functions in every program I create moving forward.